OnGridSystems/DeneumContracts/README.md

 # Deneum Token and Crowdsale (ICO) contracts
-Denim Ethereum contracts consist of
+Denim Ethereum contracts suite consists of
 * Deneum token (DNM) - the coin supposed to be the main digital asset in Deneum application;
 * Crowdsale contract - emits DNMs to investors during Private sale, pre-ICO and ICO phases.